About data classes

 The Column type filter allows you to limit a data class to specific column types based on their data type in the data source.
 The data class will be considered only if the column's data type in the data source matches one of the specified data types.

-If you select Tip Using the column type filter makes the classification of dates, times, and time stamps easier because the data class can be restricted to those data types.
-The following table shows the available options in the Column type filter and their matching SQL data types.
+Using the column type filter makes the classification of dates, times, and time stamps easier because the data class can be restricted to those data types.
+Example

 |